hwheeler01/hwheeler01.github.io/about.md

 #### Graduate Students

-Consider applying to the [Loyola Bioinformatics MS Program](https://www.luc.edu/bioinformatics/msinbioinformatics/) Thesis track and send me an email about your research interests.
+Consider applying to the [Loyola Bioinformatics MS Program](https://www.luc.edu/bioinformatics/msinbioinformatics/) Thesis track and send me an email about your research interests, including answers to the questions listed below.

 #### Undergraduate Students